nophead/NopSCADlib/readme.md

 ---
 <a name="Sweep"></a>
 ## Sweep
-Utility to generate a polhedron by sweeping a 2D profile along a 3D path and utilities for generating paths.
+Utility to generate a polyhedron by sweeping a 2D profile along a 3D path and utilities for generating paths.

 The initial orientation is the Y axis of the profile points towards the initial center of curvature, Frenet-Serret style.
 Subsequent rotations use the minimum rotation method.